TheFausap/Project42/Project42/README.md

 `MAXITER` is the n-th fibonacci number we want to evaluate.
 The final result will be stored in the `B` variable.

-Of course there are no biginteger here, so the limit is the `long long int` range.
+Of course there are no `bigInteger` here, so the limit is the `long long int` range.

 The same program is stored in the `test.asm` file.